 Because you know this insider information, you will be able to see great results in the shape of your body.
 The good news is, it’s so easy, even the blind can do it!
-A study done on people who are visually impaired showed that using the rowing machine for 6 weeks, five days a week helped with their total body fat and muscle definition.
+A study done on people who are visually impaired showed that using the rowing machine for six weeks, five days a week helped with their total body fat and muscle definition.
 Finally, a better way to shed body fat!
 Let’s get started.

-What You Will Need to Use a Rowing Machine
+What You Will Need To Use A Rowing Machine

-- Properly Calibrated Rowing Machine (we’ll get to how to calibrate it later)
+- Properly Calibrated Rowing Machine (we’ll get to how to calibrate it later).

-- Good supportive Shoes with laces short
+- Good supportive Shoes with laces short.

-- Tight fitting clothing to keep from getting anything caught in the machine
+- Tight fitting clothing to keep from getting anything caught in the machine.

-- Hydrate well before and after with water or your gym drink of choice
+- Hydrate well before and after with water or your gym drink of choice.

-Step 1: Calibrate the Rowing Machine
+[Step 1] Calibrate The Rowing Machine

 This step is quite easy.
 There are different levels of resistance that can be used in a rowing machine.
-Since you are most likely a beginner, you will want to use a lower resistance setting to begin.
+Since you are most likely a beginner, you will want to use a lower strength setting to begin.
 There should be a handle next to the wheel of the rowing machine with numbers 1-10.
 This is called the damper setting.
 Set the handle somewhere near the three.
 As you begin your workout, you can adjust this to your needs.
 Aim to be able to maintain between 20-25 strokes per minute.

 This is an example of the damper setting on a xebex brand rowing machine.

-Step 2: Lock in Your Feet
+[Step 2] Lock In Your Feet

-Step 3: Get into Starting Position “The Finish”
+[Step 3] Get Into Starting Position “The Finish”

 The four different positions of the proper way of how to use a rowing machine are named which is helpful.
 The first position, how you begin your workout, is called “the finish”.
-I know that seems backwards to begin with the finish but trust me, this will work.
+I know that seems backward to begin with the finish but trust me, this will work.

-In all these positions, your back should be straight and your shoulders should not be hunched.
+In all these positions, your back should be straight, and your shoulders should not be hunched.
 This can cause back pain after your workout if you have poor posture during your rowing.

-Step 4: Arms Away
+[Step 4] Arms Away